chris-pearce/scally/README.md

 # Demos

-*A website—featuring demos of everything in Scally—is coming soon, in the meantime they're CodePen's that can be looked at but are a work in progress:*
+*A website—featuring demos of everything in Scally—is coming soon.
+In the meantime there are CodePens that can be looked at but are a work in progress:*

 - [Layout](http://codepen.io/chris-pearce/full/jEXNWX/)
 - [Utilities](http://codepen.io/chris-pearce/full/WbMgMp/)